|Tax Bracket (Single)||Marginal Tax Rate|

-- Florida tax return forms are available from the TaxFormFinder.org or the Florida Department of Revenue.
+- Florida tax return forms are available on the Florida tax forms page or the Florida Department of Revenue.

 - Before the official 2015 Florida income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Florida tax tables are released.